 Married Life of Princess:

-The Princess Zahra Khanom know as Princess Qajar wants to have a love marriage but she got married forcefully at the age of 13.
-She was married to a prince named Amir Hussein Khan Shoja’-al Saltaneh.
-They both have 2 boys and 2 girls.
-But the relation was not that good, so they were divorced in 1907 because of unloving relation.
+Princess Zahra Khanom knows as Princess Qajar wants to have a love marriage, but she got married forcefully at the age of 13.
+She was married to a prince named Amir Hussein Khan Shoja’-al Saleh.
+They both have two boys and two girls.
+But the relation was not that good, so they were divorced in 1907 because of unloving relationships.

-Lately, The princess criticizes a lot to arrange marriage as she always wanted to have a love marriage.
+Lately, The princess criticises a lot to arrange marriage as she always wanted to have a love marriage.
 Princess Qajar has thousands of lovers.
-One of the big name in her lover’s list includes the famous Persian poet Aref Qazvini, who wrote a poem Ey Taj for the princess.
+One of the big names in her lover’s list includes the famous Persian poet Aref Qazvini, who wrote a poem Ey Taj for the princess.

 Twist of the story:

-As of now, you must be thinking that the story ended but it is not that simple.
-There are a lot of twists in this story and the whole truth have to be revealed.
-And the twist is that everything you read about Princess Qajar is not true.
+As of now, you must be thinking that the story ended, but it is not that simple.
+There are a lot of twists in this story, and the whole truth has to be revealed.
+And the twist is that everything you read about Princess Qajar is not valid.

-Yes, there was no princess qajar in real life.
+Yes, there was no princess Qajar in real life.
 But the whole story isn’t fake.
-Let me explain you the whole story but before that let’s talk about how this all started.
+Let me explain to you the entire story but before that let’s talk about how this all started.

-This all started in 2017 with this picture when a Persian news website share an article with the subtitles “this woman was a symbol of beauty in Persia (Iran) and 13 men killed themselves because she rejected them” and after that, it went viral on the whole internet.
-Thousand of memes were created and the story keeps on exaggerating with mouth to mouth.
-Memes were sharing on the whole internet but no one confirms about the reality of the story.
+This all started in 2017 with this picture when a Persian news website shares an article with the subtitles “this woman was a symbol of beauty in Persia (Iran), and 13 men killed themselves because she rejected them”, and after that, it went viral on the whole internet.
+Thousand of memes were created, and the story keeps on exaggerating with mouth to mouth.
+Memes were sharing over the entire web, but no one confirms about the reality of the story.

-In reality, there was no Princess Qajar apparently but the story of qajar dynasty is true.
-Yes, there was qajar dynasty who ruled Persia for more than a decade.
+In reality, there was no Princess Qajar apparently, but the story of the Qajar dynasty is true.
+Yes, there was the Qajar dynasty which ruled Persia for more than a decade.

-The only true fact about this story is that in the 19th century the Persian woman likes to have a light mustache of their face.
-According to Persian sources confirms that the Qajar Dynasty’s women like to have a mustache on their face and it can be confirmed through photos.
+The only fact about this story is that in the 19th century, the Persian woman likes to have a light moustache of their face.
+According to Persian sources confirms that the Qajar Dynasty’s women like to have a moustache on their faces and it can be verified through photos.

 The pictures which are going viral are of two sisters Princess Fatemah Khanum”‘Esmat al-Dowleh” and her half-sister, Princess Zahra Khanom Tadj es-Saltaneh, both the princesses were the daughter of Naser ul-din Shah who was the king of Persia and ruled Persia for almost 50 years.

 In the end, I just want to say that its good to confirm a story or meme before sharing.
 Sharing false news is a bigger sin than murder.
-We have written an article on Teresa Fidalgo who is going viral on the internet with a fake ghost story, do check that article!
+We have written an article on Teresa Fidalgo and Teresa Fidalgo Strikes Again who is going viral on the internet with a fake ghost story, do check that article!